-Command Description Format Reply Message GPS coordinates Get GPS coordinates of the device #password# position "DeviceName is at XXX.XXXXX N/S, YYYYY.YYYYY E/W" or "Could not locate DeviceName " IP address Get 3G/4G IP address of the device #password# get IP "DeviceName address is xxx.xxx.xxx.xxx" or "DeviceName has no IP address" Signal strength Get 3G/4G signal strength of the device #password# get signal strength "DeviceName NetworkName signal strength is XXX%" Activate cellular Activate the 3G/4G cellular data #password# go online data "Cellular data has been enabled" or "Cellular data was already enabled" Deactivate the 3G/4G cellular data #password# go offline data "Cellular data has been disabled" or "Cellular data was already disabled"
+Command Description Format Reply Message Stop the PPTP, disconnect to peer device "PPTP is now disconnected" Alive Check the device if it is still running #password# alive normally Yes, here I am!
+GPS coordinates Get GPS coordinates of the device #password# position "DeviceName is at XXX.XXXXXX N/S, YYYYY.YYYYY E/W" or "Could not locate DeviceName" IP address Get 3G/4G IP address of the device #password# get IP "DeviceName address is xxx.xxx.xxx.xxx" or "DeviceName has no IP address" Signal strength Get 3G/4G signal strength of the device #password# get signal strength "DeviceName NetworkName signal strength is XXXX" Activate cellular Activate the 3G/4G cellular data #password# go online data "Cellular data has been enabled" or "Cellular data was already enabled" Deactivate cellular Deactivate the 3G/4G cellular data #password# go offline data "Cellular data has been disabled" or "Cellular data was already disabled"

-4.14.5 Alert Type List
+4.15.5 Alert Type List

 This section provides the list of all available alerts that can be sent out by the SE59XX to the user via SMS message.
-While SE59XX device is running, there can be a number of events to be notified as list in Table 4.13.
+While SE59XX device is running, there can be a number of events to be notified as list in Table 4.14.
 The user can define which alert types are needed to be notified or reported via SMS message.